MailYouTeam/MailYou/README.md

 > [!WARNING]
-> Keep in mind, the instructions below still work as they are, but we're currently moving to a modern approach (PyPI)
+> Keep in mind, the instructions below may or may not work.
+We're currently moving to a modern approach (PyPI)

 # MailYou